luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 but can provide additional quality of life.
 See the [task summary](https://huggingface.co/docs/transformers/v4.41.3/en/task_summary) for examples of use.

-The `pipeline()` is a utility factory method to build a `Pipeline`.
+The `pipeline()` is a utility factory method to build an instance of `Pipeline`.
 It internally builds an actual instance of a pretrained model inheriting from `PreTrainedModel` (for PyTorch) or `TFPreTrainedModel` (for TensorFlow) to be used for inference.

 There are multiple ways to fetch pretrained models to run inference: